Netanelpo/scopd-integrations-docs/docs/integrations/AWS_CloudTrail.md

 ---

-## 14. Check in the Wazuh Dashboard
+## 14. Check in the SIEM Dashboard

 Open the **Amazon Web Services** section in the SIEM dashboard.